boergeh/Flick-RT/README.md

-Flick is a general radiative transfer framework
+Flick is a general radiative transfer modeling framework

 Clone from GitHub with:
  git clone https://github.com/boergeh/Flick-RT.git